ujanjan/gaze-scribe-canvas/README.md

 - All eye tracking happens locally in your browser
 - No gaze data is sent to external servers (unless you use AI analysis)
 - When using AI Analysis: gaze coordinate data is sent to Google's Gemini API
-- WebGazer.js may store calibration data in browser localStorage
+- GazeCloud API stores calibration data on their servers for your domain (registered at api.gazerecorder.com)
 - Exported data is saved only to your local machine
 - Review [Google's privacy policy](https://policies.google.com/privacy) for AI analysis data handling